-Used to switch from one eye to the other during an A-Scan exam.
+In A-Scan mode - this key is used to switch from one eye to the other during an A-Scan exam.
 Also used to return the unit to automatic gain control after being used in the manual gain control mode.